About the Portal

 Do I need to log in to use the Data Portal?

-For visualizations on this website you do not need to log in.
 If you are an accredited health department and want to see data about your health department, you will need to log in.
-If you are the health department director or accreditation coordinator of an accredited health department, you should have received an email with your login credentials.
-If you are unable to login, please contact datainfo@phaboard.org.
+Health department directors and accreditation coordinators of accredited health departments will receive an email with login credentials.
+If you are unable to login or have misplaced your credentials, please try the “forgot your password” link or contact datainfo@phaboard.org.

 How was the development of this Data Portal funded?

-The development of the Data Portal was jointly funded through support from both the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation.
+The development of the Data Portal was jointly funded through support from the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation.
 As part of PHAB’s promise to focus accreditation fees on the accreditation program and process, no fees paid by health departments were used to develop the Data Portal.

 Why is the Data Portal not loading correctly in my web browser?